zingale/phy504/docs/source/floating-point.rst

    :caption: ``undefined.cpp``

-Here, we pass ``-1`` to ``trouble()`` which then takes the square root of it -- this results in a NaN.
+Here, we pass ``-1`` to ``trouble()`` which then takes the square root of it---this results in a NaN.
 But if we run the code, it goes merrily about its way, using that result in the later computations.

 Unix uses `signals <https://en.wikipedia.org/wiki/Signal_(IPC)>`_ to